I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dumddi/ns-d3dumddi-_d3dddi_devicefuncs.md

 Supported starting with Windows 8.1.

-`pfnQueryAuthenticatedChannel`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_queryauthenticatedchannel.md">QueryAuthenticatedChannel</a> function that queries an authenticated channel for capability and state information.

-`pfnQueryResourceResidency`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_queryresourceresidency.md">QueryResourceResidency</a> function that determines the residency of resources.

-`pfnReclaimResources`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_reclaimresources.md">ReclaimResources</a> function that's called by the Direct3D runtime to reclaim video memory resources that it previously offered for reuse.

-Supported starting with Windows 8.

-`pfnReleaseResource`

-`pfnRename`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_rename.md">Rename</a> function that renames, with a new allocation, a resource or a surface within the resource.

 `pfnReserved1`

 Reserved for system use.
 Do not use in your driver.

 Supported starting with Windows 8.1.

-`pfnResolveSharedResource`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_resolvesharedresource.md">ResolveSharedResource</a> function that resolves a shared resource.

-`pfnSetClipPlane`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_setclipplane.md">SetClipPlane</a> function that sets a clip plane.

-`pfnSetConvolutionKernelMono`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_setconvolutionkernelmono.md">SetConvolutionKernelMono</a> function that sets the monochrome convolution kernel.

-`pfnSetDecodeRenderTarget`
+`pfnFlush1`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_setdecoderendertarget.md">SetDecodeRenderTarget</a> function that sets the render target for decoding. <i>SetDecodeRenderTarget</i> can be called only outside of a <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_decodebeginframe.md">DecodeBeginFrame</a>/<a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_decodeendframe.md">DecodeEndFrame</a> block.
+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_flush1.md">pfnFlush1</a>  function that's called by the Direct3D runtime to submit outstanding hardware commands that are in the hardware command buffer to the display miniport driver.

-`pfnSetDepthStencil`
+Supported starting with Windows 8.1.

+`pfnCheckCounterInfo`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_setdepthstencil.md">SetDepthStencil</a> function that sets the depth buffer in the driver's context.
+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_checkcounterinfo.md">pfnCheckCounterInfo</a>  function that's called by the Direct3D runtime to determine global information that's related to manipulating counters.

-`pfnSetDisplayMode`
+Supported starting with Windows 8.1.

+`pfnCheckCounter`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_setdisplaymode.md">SetDisplayMode</a> function that sets a surface for displaying.
+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_checkcounter.md">pfnCheckCounter</a>  function that's called by the Direct3D runtime to retrieve info that describes a counter.

-`pfnSetIndices`
+Supported starting with Windows 8.1.

+`pfnUpdateSubresourceUP`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_setindices.md">SetIndices</a> function that sets the current index buffer.
+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_updatesubresourceup.md">pfnUpdateSubresourceUP</a>  function that's called by the Direct3D runtime to update a destination subresource region from a source system-memory region.

-`pfnSetIndicesUm`
+Supported starting with Windows 8.1.

+`pfnPresent1`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_setindicesum.md">SetIndicesUM</a> function that binds an index buffer to a user memory buffer.
+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_present1.md">pfnPresent1(D3D)</a>  function that notifies the user-mode display driver that an application finished rendering and  that all ownership of the shared resource is released, and that  requests that the driver display to the destination surface.

-`pfnSetLight`
+Supported starting with Windows 8.1.

+`pfnCheckPresentDurationSupport`

-A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_setlight.md">SetLight</a> function that sets properties for a light source.
+A pointer to the driver <a href="..\d3dumddi\nc-d3dumddi-pfnd3dddi_checkpresentdurationsupport.md">CheckPresentDurationSupport</a> function that's called by the Direct3D runtime to request that the user-mode display driver get hardware device capabilities for seamlessly switching to a new monitor refresh rate.

+Supported starting with Windows 8.1.

 `pfnSetMarker`